tylermilner/VaporDockerDemo/README.md

 docker attach <container_id>
 ```

-Hit `return` once more and your terminal prompt should now start with something like `root@<container_id>:/app#`, which reflects the fact that you're now running a bash instance inside of that container.
+The command will appear to stall or not do anything, but just hit `return` again and your terminal prompt should now start with something like `root@<container_id>:/app#`, which reflects the fact that you're now running as a bash instance inside of that container.

 ### Building the Vapor App